 Types of sensors

 Sensors can measure virtually anything.
 Examples include GPS, moisture, water levels, tank levels, carbon dioxide, volatile organic hydrocarbons, particulates, radiant temperature, temperature, wind speed sensors and more.
 In addition to measuring specific attributes, there are other kinds of inputs to IoT systems such as machine vision.
+Applications of sensors with IoT connectivity are wide, including smart metering of utilities such as water and electricity, building management systems, and asset tracking with Real Time Location Services (RTLS).

 Interfacing sensors to an IoT system